slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - Spend less than you make.
 Saving 10% of all paychecks is a good start.
 - Stay liquid, never invest in anything you can’t sell in a month or two.
-- Diversify with uncorrelated investment bets.
 - Barbell strategy.
+Diversify with uncorrelated investment bets.

 > *"Never lose money.
 Rule No. 2: don’t forget rule No. 1."
 -- Warren Buffett*